 Art and politics have long been intertwined, with artists utilizing their work to express political sentiments and critique the society they live in.
 Through visual symbols, artists can convey powerful messages about governmental power and social commentary.

-One famous example is the painting Guernica by Pablo Picasso, which depicts the bombing of a small Spanish town during the Spanish Civil War.
+One famous example is the painting Guernica by Pablo Picasso, which depicts the bombing of a small Spanish town during the Spanish civil War.
 The painting's use of stark, black and white colors and distorted shapes convey the horror and chaos of war, criticizing the government's decision to bomb a civilian area.

 In the United States, artists have used visual symbols to express their stance on political issues, often through street art and graffiti.
 One notable example is the work of Banksy, a mysterious street artist who uses his work to criticize capitalism, war, and government surveillance.